dylanljones/model_dmft/INSTALLATION.md

 ## ForkTPS

 The [ForkTPS] solver is not public yet!
-The repository is not available on GitHub and must be cloned from the private University of Augsburg GitLab repository.
+Contact the TRIQS development team for access.

 > [!IMPORTANT]
 >